Pixel 4 gives us a glimpse of a hands-free future that has been teased for years

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.

-Discuss: Pixel 4's hands-free controls offer us a future we want but don't need
+Discuss: Google's Pixel 4 has hands-free gestures that we want but don't need

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.